For photographers who aren’t made of money, I think we’re always looking for the same thing in our lenses:

 This lens is not perfect:

-Vignetting of the Canon 50mm f1 8 STM is SUPER noticeable wide open.
-Redonkulous levels of vignetting, really.
+Vignetting of the Canon 50mm f1.8 STM is very noticeable wide open.
+Very high levels of vignetting, really.

 By f/4 vignetting is almost completely reduced and stopped down further it’s not a concern.
 But at those few wider apertures it’s not good.
 Vignetting can always be decreased or almost eliminated in post but here’s why we want to get these things right in-camera whenever possible: